-Ms. Witcher: At our workshop, we should probably finish the project at the pool area, driveway and all of that.
+Ms. Witcher: At our workshop, we should probably finish the cost analysis for the project at the pool area, driveway and all of that.

 Mr. Darby: Are you talking about the project at the pavilion and parking lot?

 Ms. Witcher: The pavilion parking lot, now we have new drainage, landscaping and everything, just to see what's there.